 IGPI will continue to strive for its existence as a unique and one and only firm that can contribute to client companies and society.

 *1 MSC (Manufacturing Solution Company)

 *2 BAI (IGPI Business Analytics & Intelligence)

 Takashi Muraoka has led numerous cases on business revitalization as well as M&A and growth strategy formulation and implementation in China and other Asian markets.
-He is Senior Adviser of Financial Services Agency and outside director of Shin Nippon Koki Co., Ltd. and Innovation Network Corporation of Japan(INCJ).
+He is Senior Adviser of Financial Services Agency and outside director of Shin Nippon Koki Co., Ltd. and INCJ, Ltd..
 He was Managing Director at IRCJ and led turnaround cases such as Mitsui Mining, Misawa Homes, Sankei and Daiei.
 Prior to IRCJ, he dealt with M&A and project finance transactions at Sanwa Bank (currently MUFG Bank, Ltd.) and covered the telecom industry at Morgan Stanley.

 He holds an MBA degree from UCLA.